fschroeder/carnd_t3_path_planing/README.md

 > The car drives according to the speed limit.
 Max Acceleration and Jerk are not Exceeded.

 The initial speed of the vehicle is 0 (main.cpp:208).
-As long as the target speed of 49.5 is not reached, the velocity is incremented in a step size of 0.224, which results in a maximum acceleration of 4 m/s2.
+As long as the target speed of 49.5 is not reached (and no other cars are in front of the ego vehicle), the velocity is incremented by a step size of 0.224, which results in a maximum acceleration of 4 m/s2.

-Step step size of the deceleration is with a value of 0.150 a lower, which results in a smoother approach to the slower target vehicle.
+The step size of the deceleration is with a value of 0.150 lower, which results in a smoother approach to the slower target vehicle.

-The lateral jerk reduction is reached by taking the old waypoints into account when calculating the trajectory using spline (main.cpp:440).
+The lateral jerk reduction is reached by taking the old waypoints into account, when calculating the trajectory using spline (main.cpp:440).

 > Car does not have collisions.

 ![](./images/clearance.png)

-As shown in the figure above, caluclatens are made to prevent collisions in the lateral and longitudinal areas:
+As shown in the figure above, calculations are made to prevent collisions in the lateral and longitudinal areas:
 1. The blue area takes care of the longitudinal clearance.
-As long a target vehicle is in this area, the ego vehicle keeps a minimum safety distance to the target vehicle and try to match the tragets vehicle velocity.
+As long as a target vehicle is in this area, the ego vehicle keeps a minimum safety distance to the target vehicle and tries to match the target vehicle velocity.
-2. The red area is used for the side / Lateral clearance.
+2. The red area is used for the side / lateral clearance.
 It's values are used to calculate and determine a safe lane change.

 > The car is able to change lanes